john-cd/rust_howto/README.md

 - [Dev Container extension]( https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers )
 - [Docker Desktop]( https://www.docker.com/products/docker-desktop/ ) (or just the Docker engine).

+Note that opening the folder may take a little while the first time around.

 ### Other

 If you are not using VS Code, install the dev container CLI or simply install on your local machine: